-By Storing a meta-history of changeset evolution we are able to easily resolve instability and edition conflict .
+By storing a meta-history of changeset evolution we are able to easily resolve instability and edit conflicts .

 This proposal should first be seen as a safety measure.

-It allow to detect instability as soon as possible
+It allows detecting instability as soon as possible.

-$ hg pull added 3 changeset +2 unstable changeset (do you want "hg stabilize" ?) working directory parent is obsolete! $ hg push outgoing unstable changesets (use "hg stabilize" or force the push)
+$ hg pull added 3 changeset +2 unstable changeset (do you want "hg evolve" ?) working directory parent is obsolete! $ hg push outgoing unstable changesets (use "hg evolve" or force the push)

 $ hg up 42 $ hg commit --amend changeset have descendant. $ hg commit --amend -f +5 unstable changeset $ hg rebase -D --rev 40::44 rebasing already obsolete changeset 42:AAA will conflict with newer version 48:BBB